 “In addition to the digitalisation of airport processes, cyber-security has become a fundamental challenge to airports and requires investments into resources, manpower and shared teams”, added Gaffal.
 Continuous training and development of the entire staff, which includes improving skills and offering awareness programmes to all users, are needed.
 Second, it will be important to keep all systems and protective mechanisms up to date.
 To address this, Munich Airport opened an Information Security Hub in 2017, offering opportunities for training and continuing education, while working together with industry partners to put next-generation IT security technologies and processes through their paces.

-Airport collaborative decision making (A-CDM/TAM), Big data, Biometrics, Capacity, Cyber security, Emissions, Environment, New technologies, Passenger experience & seamless travel, Safety, Security, Self service, Sustainable development, Terrorist attacks, Workforce
+Airport Collaborative Decision Making (A-CDM), Big data, Biometrics, Capacity, Cyber-security, Emissions, Environment, New technologies, Passenger experience and seamless travel, Safety, Security, Self-service, Sustainable development, Terrorist attacks, Workforce

 El Salvador International Airport Saint Oscar Arnulfo Romero y Galdamez (SAL), Jeddah King Abdulaziz International Airport (JED), John F. Kennedy International Airport (JFK), Munich International Airport (MUC), Newark Liberty International Airport (EWR), Riyadh International Airport (RUH), Sofia Airport (SOF), Toncontín International Airport (TGU)